andrewmcodes/andrewm.codes/src/_posts/minimalist-habit-tracker-template-for-obsidian.md

 SORT file.day ASC
 ```

+<%= render Note.new do %>
-Note that `FROM "daily"` determines which pages are collected and displayed.
+`FROM "daily"` determines which pages are collected and displayed.
 In this case, we are only collecting notes in the `daily` folder.
 You can select based on other sources like tags and links.
 Refer to the [Dataview FROM documentation](https://blacksmithgu.github.io/obsidian-dataview/query/queries/#from) for more information.
+<% end %>

 After we accumulate more daily notes, our dashboard will look something like: